Table of Contents

 There are two forms of impetigo:

-- Non-bullous impetigo: This is the more common form, caused by both staph and strep bacteria.
+- Nonbullous impetigo: This is the more common form, caused by both staph and strep bacteria.
 This form initially presents as small red papules similar to insect bites.
 These lesions rapidly evolve to small blisters and then to pustules that finally scab over with a characteristic honey-colored crust.
-This entire process usually takes several days.
+This entire process usually takes about one week.
 These lesions often start around the nose and on the face, but less frequently they may also affect the arms and legs.
 At times, there may be non-tender but swollen lymph nodes (glands) nearby.